bevacqua/bevacqua.io/deploy/tasks/README.markdown

 grunt ec2_shutdown:voodoo
 ```

 Note that this command will look for all instances described with a tag Name whose value is `voodoo`.
-The key-pair registered for this instance will also be removed.
+The key pair registered for this instance will also be removed.